 Academic malpractice is, "behavior that results in, or may result in, the student gaining unfair advantage in one or more assessment component" (IB, 2011).
-The types of malpractice and the examples are not intended to be a comprehensive list.
-Global Academy of Phoenix reserves the right to identify behaviors not listed as malpractice.

 Plagiarism - presenting someone else's ideas or work as his/her own.
 This also applies to work other than text.
 It is important that students know the correct way to use parts of another's piece of work in their assignments so as to not intentionally or unintentionally plagiarize.